 I’ve just finished servicing yet another direct drive deck I’d never seen before – a JVC JL-F45 – what a cool machine!

-I was quite surprised by the weight and overall build quality of this lovely JVC direct-drive turntable.
-The JL-F45 is a fully automatic direct-drive deck.
+I was surprised by the weight and overall build quality of this lovely direct-drive turntable.
+The JVC JL-F45 is a fully automatic direct-drive deck.
 For those who don’t know, fully automatic means that the tonearm is controlled by the turntable, not by you.
 You should not, as long as the deck is functioning correctly, ever have to touch the tonearm to play a record.
 You hit play and the deck then lifts, cues and lowers the tonearm automatically for you – nice!

 Type: fully automatic

 Motor: DC servo motor

 Tonearm: statically balanced, s-shaped, tubular pipe arm with TH balancing system and tracking force dial

 Tracking force range: 0 to 3g

 Cartridge weight: 14 to 25g (inc headshell)

 This particular JL-F45 needed some work to repair the auto-return mechanism and the owner wanted a much better cartridge fitted.
 The spindle mounted drive gear had cracked and was essentially spinning on the spindle.
 I repaired the gear and mounted it on the spindle using adhesives that won’t allow it to budge.